 Allstate Auto Claims Handling Process

 After an accident, you should report a claim under your Allstate Insurance policy or under the other party’s Allstate Insurance policy.
-You can report a claim by logging into their website, calling 1-800-ALLSTATE (1-800-255-7828), or mailing them at:
+You can report a claim by logging into the Allstate website, calling 1-800-ALLSTATE (1-800-255-7828), or sending correspondence through the mail at:

 (For auto claims)

 Dallas, TX 75266

 Allstate Insurance Company